Clickable arrow icon In this article

-A systematic Investment Plan (SIP) is a mode of investing in mutual funds.
-To invest in mutual funds, one can choose either the lump sum investment route or the SIP route.
-In SIP, investors can invest in mutual funds at regular intervals.
-SIP and long term investing is the best combination for earning good returns.
 Furthermore, SIPs also help in rupee cost averaging, as the investor invests across all the market cycles.
-There are many types of SIP available in the market.
-Choosing the right SIP is the key to accumulate wealth.
-This article covers the 7 different types of SIPs and guides you to choose the best SIP.
+There are many types of SIPs available in the market.
+Choosing the right SIP is the key to accumulating wealth.
+This article covers the 7 different kinds of SIPs and guides you in selecting the best SIP.

-7 Different Types of SIPs
+7 Different Types Of SIP

 Estimate your mutual fund returns with SIP Calculator